Sarahon/docs/src/en/temporary/space-law.md

 ```
 ## **V Degree**

-**Permanent:** Any prisoner that is sentenced to over 20 minutes or more of crimes may be placed into permanent(Perma) confinement, **Treatment Of Prisoners** must be upheld while in their full duration.
-They then must be transported in cuffs to centcomm at the end of the shift for further processing.
+**Permanent:** Any prisoner whose sentence exceeds 20 minutes may be placed into permanent confinement (perma).
+Standard **Treatment Of Prisoners** must be respected for the duration of their stay, just the same as a standard brig prisoner.
+Prisoners in permanent confinement must be brought onto the evacuation shuttle (evac) at the end of the shift for processing.

-**Execution:** Execution may be carried out on truly problematic individuals.
-All executions **MUST** be confirmed by and agreed with the captain.
-Execution methods may be up to the handlers discretion, though, within reason a prisoner may also request a specific execution method if they are so inclined.
+**Execution:** Execution may be carried out on extremely problematic individuals.
+All executions **MUST** be approved of by the Captain via **INFORMED** consent.
+If the Captain is not given a full and fair view of the situation, you may be subjected to serious consequences.
+Methods of execution are at the discretion of the handler, however it's recommended to ask the prisoner which method they would prefer and use that one.

 ## Crimes
 ### I Degree